You can submit your records online (preferred), by email or on paper (if you must)

 2. Spreadsheet & Email

-If you have many records to submit, you can put these into a Microsoft Excel spreadsheet and email it to the relevant Dragonfly Recorder.
+If you have many records to submit, you can put these into a Microsoft Excel spreadsheet and email it to the relevant County Dragonfly Recorder.
 Alternatively, records can be exported from various wildlife recording programs in spreadsheet or CSV file format.
-Please request the latest BDS DRN-format spreadsheet template by email from your VCR or the Records Officer.
+Please request our latest BDS Recording Scheme spreadsheet template by email from your CDR or the Records Officer.

 *** Please do not use the default iRecord upload spreadsheet template 'general-records.csv'.
-This does not have the DRN-specific fields.
+This does not have the BDS-specific fields.
 Using it causes important data to be lost. ***

 3. On paper

-If you prefer, you can still send paper records to the relevant Dragonfly Recorder.
+If you prefer, you can still send paper records to the relevant County Dragonfly Recorder.

 You can send your records in a letter, including the same details as listed above or use Odonata Recording Cards (downloadable PDF file).
 A Guide to the Recording Card (downloadable Word document: 35kB) will help with completion.

-Find your local Dragonfly Recorder along with more information about our recording scheme is organised.
+Find your local County Dragonfly Recorder, who can help you with more information about how our recording scheme is organised.